DN5014 - Performance Design Techniques and Practice (2018/19)

 |School||The Sir John Cass School of Art, Architecture and Design (The Cass)|

 |Total study hours||300|

-This module allows you to engage with the technologies, materials and making practices of designers working in performance design, and develops your understanding of the collaborative nature of the process involved in creating performance and performance space.
-You will develop communication techniques appropriate to the diversity of information designers use and of the audiences targeted.
+This module asks students to engage with the technologies, materials and making practices of designers working in performance design, and develops their understanding of the collaborative nature of the process involved in creating performance and performance space.

 Prior learning requirements

 Pass and Completion (120 credits) of Prior Level